deepaucksharma/qualtrics-new-relic-nps-poc/README.md

 ## Implementation Notes

-### Mock New Relic Integration
+### Demo Mode Features

+This POC has several features that make it easy to run without external dependencies:

-For demonstration purposes, the Integration Service uses a mock implementation of the New Relic event publisher.
+1. **Mock New Relic Integration**: The Integration Service uses a mock implementation of the New Relic event publisher, so no real New Relic Insert API Key is required.

+2. **Pre-configured Webhook Authentication**: Both the Webhook Simulator and Integration Service use matching webhook secrets by default.
+The authentication middleware has a demo mode that allows requests through even if signatures don't match perfectly.

+3. **Default Values for All Settings**: All required environment variables have sensible defaults that work out of the box.

+### Production Setup Differences

 In a production environment, you would need to:

+1. **New Relic Integration**:
-1. Install the @newrelic/telemetry-sdk dependency
+   - Install the @newrelic/telemetry-sdk dependency
-2. Replace the mock implementation in `integration-service/src/services/event-publisher.js` with the actual integration
+   - Replace the mock implementation in `integration-service/src/services/event-publisher.js`
-3. Provide a valid New Relic Insert API Key in the .env file
+   - Provide a valid New Relic Insert API Key

+2. **Webhook Authentication**:
+   - Set a proper secret value in both Qualtrics and your environment
+   - Remove the demo bypass in the authentication middleware
+   - Use proper timing-safe comparison for the HMAC verification

+3. **Additional Security**:
+   - Add IP whitelisting for Qualtrics webhooks
+   - Implement proper retry and error handling mechanisms
+   - Store and validate idempotency keys in a persistent database

 ### Browser Compatibility